Vamos al Camino

 • Training and packing guides on their members only resource site

-• Our own WhatsApp group so we can talk about all the things
+• A dedicated WhatsApp group so we can talk about all the things

-• 10 nights lodging - We’ve curated a great cross section of spots to lay your head, wash your clothes, be inspired and take in the culture.
-From nights in a medieval monastery, a historic Spanish parador, and local inns, to Airbnb’s and warm welcomes at modern albergues hosted by friends.
+• 13 nights lodging - We’ve curated a great cross section of spots to lay your head, wash your clothes, be inspired and take in the culture.
+From stays in a medieval monastery, a historic Spanish parador, and local inns, to Airbnb’s and warm welcomes at modern albergues hosted by friends.
 These are not spots you could easily book for yourself.
-Accommodations will be shared as part of the peregrino experience, but you can count on hot showers & clean linens all the way!
+Accommodations will be shared as part of the peregrino experience, but you can count on hot showers & clean linens all the way.

-• 10 nights of peregrino family dinners - Breaking bread in community is part of the Camino experience.
-Our guide will lead us to authentic and satisfying local establishments to recharge our bodies.
+• 6 nights of peregrino family dinners - Breaking bread in community is part of the Camino experience.
+Our guide will lead us to authentic and satisfying local establishments, with several gourmet celebrations, to recharge our bodies.
 We may even have a home cooked meal or two courtesy of our hosts.
 Wine and beer are included if desired.
-Daytime meals and snacks are not included.
-You are also free to branch off and do your own thing at dinner if you like, but that would be at your own expense.
+Daytime meals and snacks are not included, and 7 evening meals on the Camino will be on your own.
+This will create opportunities for independent exploration, interaction with other peregrinos and locals, and opening yourself up to what serendipity has in store for you.
+You are free to branch off and do your own thing at dinner any night if you like, but that will be at your own expense.

-• Ground and ferry group transfers - Once you arrive at our first night’s lodging in Porto, we will provide for all of the group’s transportation needs until we reach our destination.
-This will include train travel to our starting point, two peregrino ferries over water, and several taxi/shuttle transfers along the way.
+• Ground and marine group transfers - Once you arrive at our first night’s lodging in Porto, we will provide for all of the group’s transportation needs until we reach our destination.
+This will include train travel to our starting point, several marine peregrino ferries, and several taxi/shuttle transfers along the way.
 Arrival and departure transfers, personal side trips, and taxis to bypass camino stages are at your own expense.

 • NOTE: Airfare and arrival/departure connections are not included, but I’m happy to answer questions and be helpful as you book your travel.